sachagd/converters/README.txt

 -  pdf(s)2pdf merge multiple pdf file into a single pdf file

-After cloning the git, execute this command before using any converter in the main diretory of the git :
+After cloning the git, execute this command in the main diretory of the git before using any converter:

 - Windows : del /s /q .gitkeep